 Today, there was a moment where I stood in the hallway as he was yelling and refusing to listen to me for the hundredth time, and I thought to myself, “How am I doing this?
 What the hell can I do in this moment?”
 I was at a loss.
-I’m also one day away from my period and was having a very difficult time not reacting to him.
 But I tried.
 I would’ve loved to not be alone in that moment.
 I would’ve loved to have a partner in this who could have stepped in while I took a five minute walk outside.

 But I didn’t have that option.
 And I got through it.
 Because that’s what we do.
 Somehow, we find a way.
 I think it’s really important to just take that in sometimes.
 This time, I actually stood outside of my front door while he finally cleaned up his room just to give myself two minutes to regain perspective.
 I’ve never done that before.
 But it was enough.

 There are nights when we put our head on the pillow and cry, question our worthiness, search parenting articles hoping we can find an internet stranger to commiserate with, regret the day we allowed a man’s spawn to enter our womb.
 But those feelings always pass and we realize there’s nothing that will stop us from waking up the next morning and hugging the crap out of our child when they get out of bed.
 It’s 8:59 and I’m already excited to see my son’s sweet, rested face in the morning.
 What the hell?

 Honestly.
 Parenting can make you feel legitimately insane.